vincentarelbundock/Rdatasets/doc/Ecdat/rst/AccountantsAuditorsPct.rst

 2018-09-01 with the computations documented in a vignette by this title in the ``Ecfun`` package.

-This updates the data on Accountants and Auditors in in Wyatt and Hecker (2006).
+This updates the data on Accountants and Auditors in Wyatt and Hecker (2006).
 They relied primarily on data extracted from the `Integrated Public Use Microdata Series <https://en.wikipedia.org/wiki/IPUMS>`__.
-I did the same but found two problems that seemed to require
-modifications:
+This follows the same methodology with two modifications:

 1. IPUMS provided no data for 1940.
 Wyatt and Hecker (2006) used `Historical Statistics of the United States, Colonial Times to 1970,